 The Harney dry leaves look bigger.
 As you might expect, they didn’t brew as strongly with the same steep time as the Thiele.
 The Harney tastes more rounded and slightly less malty.
 The Thiele has more (very pleasant) pucker and deeper malty notes.
 It also brews up darker, with a thicker mouthfeel.
 The differences weren’t huge, but my husband and I both noted them right away.
 Both blends are really good, bold black teas.
 If drinking tea straight, without sugar or milk, I would lean toward the Harney blend (steeped closer to 2 minutes).
 If drinking with milk, I would enjoy either one (steeped 3-4 minutes), but I prefer the Thiele.
 When adding cream–as is traditional in East Friesland–Thiele’s “Broken Silber” wins hands down.

 Have you ever tried an East Frisian blend, or black tea with cream?
-Please let us know in the comments. 🙂
+Please let me know in the comments. 🙂